1. DISEASE/DISORDER:

 Definition

-Postmastectomy pain syndrome (PMPS) is a diagnosis of exclusion referring to chronic pain that develops after breast cancer surgery at or near the operative site and persists beyond three months after surgery.
+Postmastectomy pain syndrome (PMPS) is a clinical diagnosis referring to chronic pain after mastectomy surgery at or near the operative site persisting beyond three months after surgery.
 It is a distinct entity and should not be confused with complex regional pain syndrome or phantom breast pain.
-Symptoms can affect the anterior thorax, axilla, and upper arm.1
+Symptoms can affect the anterior thorax, lateral chest wall, axilla, and upper arm.1 However, chronic post-breast surgery pain is not limited to mastectomy, it can be a complication of other breast procedures, including lumpectomies, reconstruction after mastectomy, cosmetic breast surgery or breast reduction/augmentation.
+Therefore, recently the more encompassing name/concept Post Breast Surgery Pain Syndrome (PBSPS) has surfaced, which covers moderate chronic chest wall/breast pain after any breast surgery.2 For simplicity, we will continue to use PMPS throughout this review.

 Etiology

-It is important to note that PMPS can occur with any surgery to the breast including radical or modified mastectomy and reconstruction.
-However, rates seem to be highest after complex operations compared with more minimally invasive procedures (e.g., sentinel lymph node dissection)2,3
+It is important to note that PMPS can occur with any surgery to the breast including radical or modified mastectomy and reconstruction, hence the term PBSPS.
+However, rates seem to be highest after complex operations compared with more minimally invasive procedures (e.g., sentinel lymph node dissection).3,4 In addition to surgical intervention, radiation therapy, chemotherapy, and hormonal therapies, can also contribute directly to the development of pain or the emotional and psychological burden of disease.6

 - Risk factors